Swati-Latta/Swiggy-Remote-Kitchen/README.md

 **Help the existing Restaurant owners with the Data of their performance compared to others, new cuisines they can opt for business expansion, optimum prices that they can charge etc.**

-**To look for the level of Customer's satisfaction and to help Zomato in finding out the locations and the restaurants they need to work upon for betterment of the business.**
+**To look for the level of Customer's satisfaction and to help Swiggy in finding out the locations and the restaurants they need to work upon for betterment of the business.**

 **Empowerment of common people with the relevant information that can help them to establish succesful food business, generate employment and aid to the raising employment rate of the country.**